 Penalty for an offence under subregulation (6): a fine of $5 000.

+[Regulation 11 amended: Gazette 6 Sep 2019 p.
+3187.]

 12. Caring for declared pest or potential carrier kept under permit

 (1) It is a condition of a permit to keep a declared pest that is a vertebrate animal that the permit holder must not put the declared pest into the care of another person (other than a veterinary surgeon in the course of practice as a veterinary surgeon) except as authorised under the permit.